Killing of Tomislav Salopek: Kidnapping

+Rescue mission

-The Croatian government immediately set off a diplomatic initiative in cooperation with the Egyptian Ministry of Foreign Affairs.
-Croatian Foreign Minister Vesna Pusić later stated that many other countries also helped, including two of Croatia's close allies, the United States and Germany, as well as France, the United Kingdom and other European Union member states.
-Russia and Serbia also offered their support.
+The Croatian government immediately set off a diplomatic initiative in cooperation with the Egyptian Ministry of Foreign Affairs to extract Salopek during his abduction.
+Croatian Foreign Minister Vesna Pusić later stated that many other countries also helped, including two of Croatia's close allies, the United States and Germany, as well as France, the United Kingdom and fellow European Union member states.
+Russia and Serbia offered their support.
 Simultaneously with Salopek's kidnapping, the opening of the New Suez Canal was to take place.
 President of France François Hollande stated that a mission to locate Salopek was underway in a speech at the canal's opening ceremony.

 When the footage was published, Vesna Pusić, Salopek's wife Nataša, and agents of the Croatian Secret Service traveled to Cairo, where Pusić met with her Egyptian colleague Sameh Shoukry.
 Croatian President Kolinda Grabar-Kitarović, a former NATO official, spoke with Egyptian President Sisi.
 The president of the main organization of Muslims in Croatia, Aziz Effendi Hasanović, sent a "call for help to the Arab Republic of Egypt to save an innocent life".
 He contacted, among others, Egyptian government officials and the Grand Mufti of Egypt, Shawki Allam.

 In the next few days, four Egyptian security services in cooperation with the Egyptian army and the police launched a major rescue operation.
 The entire operation was personally led by the Egyptian Interior Minister Magdy Abdel Ghafar.
 Security forces searched a series of terrorist strongholds in the cities of Sheikh Zuweid, Rafah and Arish, as well as locations the Egypt-Libya and Gaza–Egypt borders.

 Death

 On 12 August 2015, ISIL supporters uploaded a photograph purporting to show the decapitated body of Salopek to social media platforms.
-Buried in the sand next to the body was the black standard used by the militant group.
+Buried in the sand next to the body was the Black Standard used by the militant group.
 They declared that his execution was in retaliation for Croatia's participation in the international coalition against ISIL.
-Croatia, an EU and NATO member as well as a noted peacekeeping force, was supplying small arms to governmental anti-ISIL forces in the Levant, akin to other member countries of aforementioned organizations.
-Immediately after the image's release, Croatian President Grabar-Kitarović canceled all her activities for the day and held a emergency press briefing.
+Croatia, an EU and NATO member as well as a noted peacekeeping force, was supplying small arms to governmental anti-ISIL forces in the Levant.
+Immediately after the image's release, Croatian President Grabar-Kitarović canceled all her activities for the day and held an emergency press briefing.

 Aftermath

 Investigation

-According to claims of Egyptian intelligence service, Salopek was kidnapped by Islamist organization Jamaat Ansar al-Sunna and taken to Libya, where they subsequently killed him.
+Egyptian intelligence services stated that Salopek was kidnapped by Iraqi Islamist organization Jamaat Ansar al-Sunna and taken to Libya, where they subsequently killed him.
 In November 2015, Egyptian authorities proclaimed that they eliminated a suspect of Salopek's murder Ahraf Ali al-Gharabali.
 Salopek's body was never found nor returned to the family.